Citizens Assemblies Around the World

 —Marcin Gerwin, an expert on citizens’ assemblies and coordinator of the Gdansk citizens’ assemblies

-100 citizens will meet between autumn 2019 and spring 2020.
+100 citizens were to meet between autumn 2019 and spring 2020.
+This Assembly is still ongoing and meeting virtually due to delays related to COVID-19.
 They will answer three questions:

 - What kind of country are we seeking to build?